monofuel/badmars/README.md

 - unit movement is a little jumpy on the client when server ticks are actually on time (ha ha ha ha oh dear...)
 - when starting multiple services at once, sometimes the tables in rethinkdb aren't generated properly and have duplicates. delete the duplicates and start just one service.
+- when creating a planet, the go backend currently does not handle creating the unit and chunk tables

 TODO: